Meteor-Community-Packages/meteor-fast-render/README.md

 Then Fast Render parses and loads that data into Meteor collections.
 This makes your Meteor app code (Iron Router) think the data connection has been made, and it renders the page right away.

-> If you want to learn more about how Fast Render works, refer to [this article](https://meteorhacks.com/fast-render-internals-and-how-it-works.html).

 ## Using Fast Render's route APIs

 If you're doing some custom subscription handling, Fast Render won't be able to identify those subscriptions.
 This is also true when you are not using Iron Router.